markovarghese/ambaridocker/README.md

 # ambaridocker

-tldr; this isn't fully working yet.
+tldr; this isn't fully working yet on a low-powered mac; but it works on my workstation with 64 GB ram.

 ## Northstar
 - Run Ambari cluster on Docker, so that Apache Atlas, Apache Ranger etc can be tested locally easily.